LDiazN/thrill-cube/README.md

     - **Shooter Enemy**: Shoots to you from far away and dies fast
     - **Melee Enemy**: Charges against you and it's hard to kill
 2. **Procedural level generation:** Implemented using the BSP algorithm, I wanted to generate random rooms with enemies that resemble office floors, and the [BSP algorithm](https://en.wikipedia.org/wiki/Binary_space_partitioning) makes this really easy
 3. **Automatic Gameplay**: The player has an AI mode that you can activate so that the game plays itself.
-Rather than converting the player in an NPC, this mode actually simulated user input.
+Rather than converting the player in an NPC, this mode actually simulates user input.
 This is useful to design bots for multiplayer games or automatic testing

 ---
 ## Unity Version and dependencies